Marcus-Friis/data-in-the-wild/README.md

 │       └───timeseries_analysis.ipynb               <- Notebook for creatin main timeseries plot
 │
-├───reports                                         <- Directory for all things used for the paper │   │   ├───annotation_guide.tex                    <- Annotation guide describing the guidelines for the annotation process │   │   ├───main.tex                                <- Main LaTeX file for the paper │   │   ├───paper.pdf                               <- Finalized paper in PDF format
+├───reports                                         <- Directory for all things used for the paper │   │   └───paper.pdf                               <- Finalized paper in PDF format │   │
-│   │   └───references.bib                          <- References of the paper
-│   │
 │   └───figs                                        <- Directory for figures of the repo and paper │       ├───aamatrix.svg                            <- Annotator agreement matrix